Skip to content

 CLONE

 The CLONE function performs a deep copy of an array or object; making it useful for scenarios where you don't want to reference the original data but instead make a separate copy of it.
-This function is also used in domain manipulations.

 To use the function, pass the variable name as an argument.